adamkiss/alfred-noteplan/readme.md

 ## Installation
 1. Download and import the workflow
+    - You can find the workflow on the [Releases page](https://github.com/adamkiss/alfred-noteplan/releases).
+    - Expand the _Assets_ of the latest release (at the top) and download the file with the `.workflow` extension.
-2. Configure it to your taste
+3. Configure it to your taste
     - the most important and required part is the **Noteplan root folder**
     - get it through `Noteplan Options` > `Sync` > `'Advanced' for your active Sync option` > `Open local database`
     - this will open a Finder window
     - in this window, with **nothing selected**, press <kbd>Command</kbd>+<kbd>Option</kbd>+<kbd>C</kbd> to copy the pathname
     - paste that into the workflow import window
+4. Trust the app.
+This step is necessary because [the app is not signed](#why-all-the-warnings).
-3. Run `n ` - macos will warn you that this app is unsigned and you can move it to bin or cancel
+   1. Type `n ` in Alfred - macOS will warn you that this app is unsigned and you can move it to bin or cancel.
-4. Open **System Settings** > **Privacy & Security**, scroll down, and click "Allow Anyway"
+   2. Open **System Settings** > **Privacy & Security**, scroll down, and click "Allow Anyway".
+(In macOS before 13/Ventura, _System Settings_ is called _System Preferences_.)
-5. Run `n ` - macos will warn you that this app was downloaded from the internet nad might not be safe.
-Click 'open'
+   3. Type `n ` in Alfred again - macOS will warn you _again_ that this app was downloaded from the internet and might not be safe.
-6. Profit!
+   4. The dialog now has an **Open** option.
+Click **Open** to finalize the authorization.
-7. You can now do a search, date query or add a new note
+5. You can now do a search, date query or add a new note

 ### Why all the warnings?
-To have macos accept your app as safe, the developer needs to cryptographically sign it.
+To have macOS accept your app as safe, the developer needs to cryptographically sign it.
 That requires a $99/year Apple Developer Program, which I currently don't need for anything else.

 ### Wasn't there a refresh command?
 There was.
 But with the new version, the workflow refreshes only changed notes since last update, and that's often a tiny number, so the databse is updated every time this workflow is run (with a timeout ~10 seconds, so when you're constructing your query, it runs only on the first letter).